Last updated: November 2022

 U.S. and Canada readers, give Lunch Money a whirl.

 I'm part of a team that's trying to build the portfolio tracking app we WISH existed.
 It's early days, but give Lettuce a try.

 Spending tracker apps

+Your best option is 22seven.
+It's entirely free, has excellent security, and it's backed by Old Mutual.
 I’m biased because I used to work at 22seven, but I legit think it’s the most awesome product for South Africans.
-But take a look at your alternatives and find something that works for you!

 The Capitec app is pretty good for day to day budgeting, but you can’t keep track of other things (like your investments or debts) with it.
 It’s pretty good if you’re starting out and already bank with Capitec, though.